rails/website/_posts/2024-03-15-this-week-in-rails.markdown

 Hi, it's [zzak](https://github.com/zzak).
 Let's explore this week's changes in the Rails codebase.

+The [Rails World CFP](https://sessionize.com/rails-world/) will close in just one week on March 21.
+Submit your talk in time!

 [Active Record Basics Guide](https://github.com/rails/rails/pull/51226)
 This PR refreshes the guide covering the basics of Active Record.